OpenEvalProject/evals/manuscripts/elife-99643/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/99643/elife-99643-fig5-v1.jpg)

-**Figure 5.:** 2+ and voltage, but has enhanced sensitivity to icilin.(A) Sample current families obtained using a holding voltage of −60 mV with 200 ms steps to voltages between −100 and +160 mV (Δ 20 mV) before returning to −60 mV.
+**Figure 5.:** (A) Sample current families obtained using a holding voltage of −60 mV with 200 ms steps to voltages between −100 and +160 mV (Δ 20 mV) before returning to −60 mV.
 Control traces in the left column were obtained with A867G mTRPM4 in the absence of icilin and the presence of the labeled Ca2+ concentrations, and traces in the right column were obtained in the presence of 25 µM icilin and the labeled Ca2+ concentrations.
 (B) Normalized I–V and (C) normalized G–V plots for populations of cells in the absence (left, triangles) or presence (right, circles) of 25 µM icilin.
 Conductance values were calculated from steady-state currents.
 For each cell, values are normalized to the steady-state current or conductance at +160 mV in the presence of 500 µM Ca2+.
-Error bars indicate standard error of the mean.Figure 5—source data 1.Figure 5B.Figure 5—source data 2.Figure 5C.
+Error bars indicate standard error of the mean.

 ![Figure 6.](https://cdn.elifesciences.org/articles/99643/elife-99643-fig6-v1.jpg)

 **Figure 6.:** (A) Sample current traces illustrating the fraction of current that activates rapidly (Iinst) compared to the steady-state current at the end of the pulse (ISS).
 The pulse protocols used a holding voltage of −60 mV with 200 ms steps to +160 mV in the presence of varying concentrations of intracellular Ca2+.
 Traces were obtained in the absence (left) or presence (right) of 25 µM icilin.
 (B) Instantaneous fraction of current (Iinst/ISS) calculated using +160 mV voltage steps at various concentrations of intracellular Ca2+ for individual cells in the absence (left, triangles) or presence (right, circles) of 25 µM icilin.
 Error bars indicate standard error of the mean.
 (C) Fraction of current remaining after application of 3 mM Ca2+ alone (triangles) or both 3 mM Ca2+ and 25 µM icilin (squares) for WT TRPM4 (gray) or A867G TRPM4 (purple).
 Currents were elicited by voltage steps from −100 to +100 mV.
 (D) Fraction of current remaining 14 s after removal of 3 mM Ca2+ alone (triangles) or both 3 mM Ca2+ and 25 µM icilin (squares) for WT (left) or A867G TRPM4 (right).
-Currents were elicited by voltage steps from −100 to +160 mV.Figure 6—source data 1.Figure 6B–D.
+Currents were elicited by voltage steps from −100 to +160 mV.

 Another critical determinant of icilin sensitivity in hTRPM8 is R842 (Figure 2), a residue where mutations to His dramatically diminish activation by the cooling agents icilin and menthol and that is within 4 Å of key substituent groups in icilin in the two possible docking orientations of the cooling agent (Voets et al., 2007; Palchevskyi et al., 2023).
 If icilin binds to the equivalent pocket in TRPM4 as in TRPM8, we hypothesized that the equivalent mutation in TRPM4 (R901H) would disrupt icilin sensitivity.
 As with the A867G mutant, we began by testing whether R901H in TRPM4 exhibits similar behavior to the WT channel and observed Ca2+ sensitivity similar to WT TRPM4, though it notably enhanced outward-rectification (Figure 7).
 The R901H mutant was insensitive to icilin applied alone, as observed for WT and the A867G mutant in mTRPM4, however, unlike WT and the A867G mutant in mTRPM4, activation of the R901H mutant is not enhanced by icilin, regardless of whether subsaturating or saturating concentrations of intracellular Ca2+ are tested (Figure 7), and icilin does not alter the instantaneously activating fraction of current or prolong channel closure (Figure 8).
 These results in the R901H mutant of TRPM4 are consistent with the loss of icilin sensitivity in R842H mutant of rTRPM8, providing further evidence that icilin binds to the conserved binding pocket in hTRPM4 to modulate channel activation by intracellular Ca2+.

 ![Figure 7.](https://cdn.elifesciences.org/articles/99643/elife-99643-fig7-v1.jpg)

-**Figure 7.:** 2+ and voltage, but icilin does not promote opening.(A) Sample current families obtained using a holding voltage of −60 mV with 200 ms steps to voltages between −100 and +160 mV (Δ 20 mV) before returning to −60 mV.
+**Figure 7.:** (A) Sample current families obtained using a holding voltage of −60 mV with 200 ms steps to voltages between −100 and +160 mV (Δ 20 mV) before returning to −60 mV.
 Control traces in the left column were obtained with R901H mTRPM4 in the absence of icilin and the presence of the labeled Ca2+ concentrations, and traces in the right column were obtained in the presence of 25 µM icilin and the labeled Ca2+ concentrations.
 For the cell shown, current families were not obtained in the presence of icilin and the absence of Ca2+.
 (B) Normalized I–V and (C) normalized G–V plots for populations of cells in the absence (left, triangles) or presence (right, circles) of 25 µM icilin.
 Conductance values were obtained from tail current measurements.
 For each cell, values are normalized to the steady-state current or conductance at +160 mV in the presence of 500 µM Ca2+.
-Error bars indicate standard error of the mean.Figure 7—source data 1.Figure 7B.Figure 7—source data 2.Figure 7C.
+Error bars indicate standard error of the mean.

 ![Figure 8.](https://cdn.elifesciences.org/articles/99643/elife-99643-fig8-v1.jpg)

 **Figure 8.:** (A) Sample current traces illustrating the fraction of current that activates rapidly (Iinst) compared to the steady-state current at the end of the pulse (ISS).
 The pulse protocols used a holding voltage of −60 mV with 200 ms steps to +160 mV in the presence of varying concentrations of intracellular Ca2+.
 Traces were obtained in the absence (left) or presence (right) of 25 µM icilin.
 For the cell shown, current families were not obtained in the presence of icilin and absence of Ca2+.
 (B) Instantaneous fraction of current (Iinst/ISS) calculated using +160 mV voltage steps at various concentrations of intracellular Ca2+ for individual cells in the absence (left, triangles) or presence (right, circles) of 25 µM icilin.
 Error bars indicate standard error of the mean.
 (C) Fraction of current remaining after 14 s of 0 mM Ca2+ wash, following removal of 3 mM Ca2+ alone (triangles) or both 3 mM Ca2+ and 25 µM icilin (squares) for WT (left) or R901H TRPM4 (right).
-Currents were measured between −100 and +160 mV (Δ20 mV), but only +160 mV current fractions are shown.Figure 8—source data 1.Figure 8B, C.
+Currents were measured between −100 and +160 mV (Δ20 mV), but only +160 mV current fractions are shown.

 ## Discussion